 Time to meet another homologous series of organic compounds, the carboxylic acids.
 Carboxylic acids are a family of weak acids which contain the carboxyl group (-COOH).
 Their general formula is CnH2n+1COOH.
 They are named by taking the corresponding alkane and replacing the -e on the end with -oic acid e.g.

-The displayed formula for the first 4 carboxylic acids are shown below:
+The first 4 carboxylic acids are shown below:

 Higher tier only